Six recommendations for building a distributed Agile model

-Distributed Agile allows companies to benefit not only from Agile methods, but also from the efficiency advantages of industrialisation.
+Distributed Agile allows companies to benefit not only from Agile methods, but also from the efficiency advantages of industrialization.
 Moving to a distributed Agile model follows the same pattern as Agile – e.g. start small with a few appropriate teams, demonstrate the value and adopt learnings, then expand.

 To learn more about successfully transforming into a distributed Agile and inventive operating model, read our new Inventive IT Point of View paper Simultaneous Transformation.